bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/node/nodetypes.md

 ### What is an Accelerated Node?

 While users can submit transactions and most of the queries via normal, self-run full nodes.<br/>
-Accelerated Node provides more secure and faster lines to access Beacon Chain .
+Accelerated Node provides more secure and faster lines to access BNB Beacon Chain .

 Accelerated Node is a special infrastructure built around Validator to facilitate accelerated transaction routing and provide richer, faster user interfaces.
 There are always several Accelerated Nodes running